gladimdim/locadeserta/index.md

 # About the Game

-Take a role of a head of a freshly settled town in southern part of Ukraine called Loca Deserta (Wild Lands).
-Gather resources, build manufacturings, open new valleys, get access to Black Sea.
-Finish quests that slowly guide you through the gameplay mechanics.
-All set in lowpoly art style with more than 40 buildings, 14 production chains and dozens of animations
+Loca Deserta is a strategy game that puts you in the role of the head of a freshly settled town in southern Ukraine.
+Your mission is to gather resources, build manufacturing facilities, open up new valleys, and gain access to the Black Sea.
+You'll face a variety of challenges as you work to turn your town into a thriving metropolis.

+The game takes place in the wild lands of southern Ukraine, an area known for its rugged terrain and unforgiving climate.
+Despite the challenges, you are determined to make a new life for yourself and your people.

+As you play, you'll take on quests that guide you through the gameplay mechanics.
+You'll need to manage your resources carefully in order to build the town's infrastructure and keep your citizens fed and happy.
+You'll also need to establish a variety of production chains, from agriculture and fishing to mining and manufacturing.

+With more than 40 buildings to construct, 14 production chains to manage, and dozens of animations, Loca Deserta offers a rich and immersive gameplay experience.
+The game's low-poly art style gives it a charming and unique look, while the intricate mechanics will keep you engaged for hours on end.

+Can you turn a small settlement into a thriving town in the wilds of southern Ukraine?
+Play Loca Deserta to find out!

 # Links